Transverse minimal foliations on unit tangent bundles and applications: Introduction

 As a consequence we prove the following result for partially hyperbolic diffeomorphisms (we refer the reader to \S~\ref{s.partiallyhyperbolic} for precise definitions and more general results).

-\begin{coroB} Let $f: M \to M$ be a volume preserving partially hyperbolic diffeomorphism on $M = T^1 S$ with $S$ a closed orientable surface of genus $g \geq 2$.
+\begin{coroB} Let $f: M \to M$ be a volume preserving partially hyperbolic diffeomorphism in $M = T^1 S$ with $S$ a closed orientable surface of genus $g \geq 2$.
 Then, $f$ is a collapsed Anosov flow.
 Hence $f$ is accessible and if $f$ is $C^2$, then $f$ is ergodic. \end{coroB}